Notes to self, 2012

 RFC 3263 (Locating SIP Servers) 4.2 writes (in June 2002):

-If the TARGET was not a numeric IP address, but a port is present in
+If the TARGET was not a numeric IP address, but a port is present in the URI, the client performs an A or AAAA record lookup of the domain name.

 That might explain why they did what they did.
 But it still isn't intuitive.
 And it's still wrong that they query both.